Google Ads: The definitive guide to using keyword match types

 The ideal solution is to simply add the word "children’s" to your negative keyword list (phrase match), and you’ll automatically filter out all future search queries containing that word.

-To be really effective, you might want to add other negatives like “kids”, “child’s”, “baby” and “toddler” etc. This kind of forward-thinking can really streamline your AdWords management, particularly for large campaigns that generate lots of traffic from thousands of search terms each week.
+To be really effective, you might want to add other negatives like “kids”, “child’s”, “baby” and “toddler” etc. This kind of forward-thinking can really streamline your Google Ads management, particularly for large campaigns that generate lots of traffic from thousands of search terms each week.

 For negative keywords of more than one word, think carefully about whether broad, phrase or exact match is best suited to your goal.